fastfists/ZyftySc/spec.md

 #### Liens

-A property can hold a total of four liens (limited due to space concerns).
+A property has a single primary lien.

-There are two types of liens.
-The first type of lien is the ”Primary Lien”.
+This lien is the ”Primary Lien”.
 The Primary Lien can never be removed and will be an amount equal to the fees that were owed but not put into the Reimbursement Account by the NFT Owner as required by the lease.
 If no fees are owed by the NFT Owner the Primary Lien value will be zero.
-The other liens (second, third and fourth) are “Secondary Liens” and are used if the NFT Owner allows additional liens to be placed on the property to secure a loan or for some other agreement.

 ##### Lien Interface

 A Lien is a secondary contract that can be sub-typed by a third party.
 We created [Lien](contracts/Lien/Lien.sol) for static liens and [ParametricLien](contracts/Lien/ParametricLien.sol) for Liens that increase value based on time.

-This is flexible allowing thrid parties to create other types of Liens that fit the use case.

 The primary Lien is a ParametricLien